 Tools that honor the Extent environment will only process features or rasters that fall within the extent specified in this setting.

-The Extent environment setting defines what features or rasters will be processed by a tool.
+The Extent environment setting defines the features or rasters that will be processed by a tool.
 It is useful when you need to process only a portion of a larger dataset.
 You can think of this setting as a rectangle used to select input features and rasters for processing.
 Note that the rectangle is used only to select features, not clip them.
 The extent of the output dataset will typically be larger than the Extent setting to account for features or cells that pass through the extent rectangle.

 The extent entered is assumed to be in the coordinate system in which the input data is stored, even if the Output Coordinate System environment is set.
 If the tool takes multiple input datasets, the first dataset defines the coordinate system of the extent.

 - Default—The tool you are using will determine the processing extent.
 All tools have a default extent they calculate from their inputs.
-This default is rarely documented in the tool reference page but is usually obvious.
+This default is rarely documented on the tool reference page but is usually obvious.
 For example, the Intersect tool will only process features that intersect one another, the Union tool processes all features, and the Clip tool will only process features within the extent of the clip features.

 - Union of Inputs—The combined extent of all input data.
 All features or rasters will be processed.